mardi 24 décembre 2024

 6- Look for simple people who don't care too much about money and don't put too much emphasis on investment.
 These people are more fun.
 Think about money only when you're alone with your computer and your Excel spreadsheet.
 Use your money to buy things that make you happy.
 Do it from 40 years old until the end of your life;

-7- Never, ever forget that life brings many unhappy times and experiences and live your life without waiting for these times to happen.
+7- Never, ever forget that life brings many unhappy times and unhappy experiences and live your life without waiting for these times to happen.
 Your portfolio is a tool to be secure and have fun before getting cancer or seeing everyone around you die, one after the other.

 dimanche 11 février 2024